merklejerk/furnarchy-zero/README.md

         *   `api.onLoggedIn(callback)`: Called when login succeeds.
 Callback receives `(name)`.
         *   `api.onPause(callback)`: Called when plugin is enabled/disabled.
 Callback receives `(paused)`.
         *   `api.onLoad(callback)`: Called immediately after registration with the initial enabled state.
 Callback receives `(enabled)`.
+        *   `api.onUnload(callback)`: Called when the plugin is removed or reloaded.
+Use this to clean up intervals, event listeners, or UI elements.
         *   `api.onConfigure(callback)`: Called when the user clicks the configure button in the plugin manager.
         *   `api.onReady(callback)`: Called when all plugins have been loaded.
 Use this to safely access services exposed by other plugins.
+        *   `api.reconnect()`: Triggers the game client's native reconnect sequence.
+Useful for auto-reconnect logic.
         *   `api.openModal(options)`: Opens a modal dialog.
             *   `options`: Object containing:
                 *   `title`: String title of the modal.